Quincy Bicycle Accident Lawyers

 Breakstone, White & Gluck and our lawyers are pleased to partner with the Quincy Police Department as part of our Project KidSafe campaign.
-We donate 200 bicycle helmets each year for police officers to give to children who need one and at events which teach and encourage bicycle safety.
-We launched our Project KidSafe campaign in 2013 and donate bicycle helmets across Massachusetts because we have seen the devastation cyclists and others can suffer by head injuries.
+We donate 200 bicycle helmets each year for police officers to give to children who need one and at community events which teach bicycle safety.
+We launched our Project KidSafe campaign in 2013 and donate bicycle helmets across Massachusetts because we have seen the devastation cyclists and others can suffer from head injuries.
 Cyclists cannot always prevent bicycle accidents, but they can limit the risk of head injuries by wearing a properly fitted helmet.
 Our lawyers encourage children to wear helmets from their first ride.Contact Breakstone, White & Gluck for a Free Legal Consultation

 The lawyers of Breakstone, White & Gluck provide a free legal consultation.
 If you have been injured in a bicycle accident, contact us to learn your legal rights at 800-379-1244 or 617-723-7676.
 You may also use our contact form.